2017 CRISP Annual Lecture to be delivered by Rosemary Agnew the former Scottish Information Commissioner.

 Press Release available here.

 CRISP invites doctoral research students from any academic discipline to participate in an international Doctoral Training School to take place at the Open University in June 2014.
 The School is a five day event of intensive, multi-disciplinary research methods and skills training in the field of Surveillance Studies.
 It will feature a range of knowledge-exchange and research-training activities, as well as providing social and networking opportunities.
 The deadline for applications is 14 March 2014.
-Further information about the programme and the application process can be found here.

 The ASSERT Project welcomes applications for participants to take part in a Masterclass in Societal Security.
 The Masterclass will take place at the Stirling Highland Hotel, Stirling, between 3-4 February 2014.
 Participation is fully funded by the EC FP7 ASSERT Project.
 More information about the Masterclass can be found in the ASSERT Masterclass Invitation.
 More information about the ASSERT project can be found on the ASSERT website.

 The European Commission funded ASSERT project is looking to recruit experts in ‘societal security’ to a new expert database.
 Membership of the database is free and provides experts with opportunities to keep up to date with latest developments in societal security, to interact and share knowledge with other experts in societal security, and to participate in a fully funded certified ‘Masterclass in Societal Security’.
 Information about how to join the ASSERT database and further information about the ASSERT project can be found on the ASSERT website.
 Please note that to join the ASSERT database you are required to read the ASSERT Database Processing Statement.